HaruHunab1320/Prism-TS/npm-package/README.md

 The official npm package for Prism - the language where AI meets certainty.

-**Latest: v1.0.9** - Lambda expressions, array methods, and powerful functional programming features
+**Latest: v1.0.12** - Compound assignment operators for cleaner, more expressive code

 ## Installation